prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 {#label_fig:diagram} **Bacteriorhodopsin's energy landscape determined by single-molecule force spectroscopy.** (**A**) A cartoon of the pulling geometry used to unfold bR. (**B**) A representative force versus molecular extension curve, or force-extension curve.
 The first 20nm of all curves are not analyzed due to non-specific surface adhesion.
 The colored bars correspond to the regions where the helical pairs from (A) rupture.
 Many such curves are used for reconstruction an energy landscape via an inverse Weierstrass transform. (**C**) A detailed plot of the A helix, which exhibits transitions between states. (**D**) A plot detailing many force extension curves of bR with worm-like chain polymer fits overlayed onto major states. (**E**) An equilibrium assay demonstrates rapid transitions between intermediate states in the E helix. (**F**) The energy landscape obtained via applying  $p_{\text{fold}}$ to equilibrium data as in (E) (XXX).
 Figures (D-F) are reproduced with permission from XXX.
 ----

+## Landscape reconstruction

 Jarzynski's equality (@Jarzynski1996Nonequilibrium) is a thermodynamic relationship between the Helmholtz free energy of a system, $A(z)$, along a reaction coordinate $z$ to the measured work done along that coordinate, $W(z)$:

 $e^{-\beta A(z)} = <e^{-\beta W(z)}>$,

 where the average is taken over many independent experiments, each starting and ending at the same choice of z.
 For AFM-SMFS, the Helmholtz energy includes the energy stored in the cantilever used to apply forces.
 Jarzynski's equality is exact only in the limit as $N \rightarrow \infty$, but is approximately true for finite $N$.
 The equality is remarkable because it relates the work done during many repetitions of a non-equilibrium process to the equilibrium free energy difference as a function of the reaction coordinate.
 In practice, SMFS experiments apply Jarzynski's equality by repeatedly folding or unfolding a single molecule of interest using a force probe.
-In this case, and the work is the integral of the force as a function of the reaction coordinate $z$, where $z$ is the position of the cantilever.
+In this case, and the work is the integral of the force as a function of the reaction coordinate $z$, where $z$ is the position of the cantilever's base.
 For example, a linear ramp moving from $z_0$ with constant velocity $v_0$ would have $z(t)=v_0 t + z_0$.

 The effect of the force probe on the energy landscape must be removed for an accurate determination of an energy landscape and the molecular extension.
-The inverse Weierstrass transform determines molecular free energy as a function of molecular extension by correcting for the perturbation of the force probe.
+The inverse Weierstrass transform of Jarzynski's free-energy integral, hereafter referred to as the inverse Weierstass transform, determines molecular free energy as a function of molecular extension by correcting for the perturbation of the force probe.
 The correction modifies Jarzynski's equality assuming a stiff, harmonic pulling apparatus (@Hummer2010_free).
 The weighted histogram analysis method (@Minh2008_optimized) can be used when the probe is not a harmonic spring (*e.g.* with DNA molecules linking the probe to the system of interest) or when the probe stiffness, including possible linkers, is not much greater than the system stiffness.

 ----
 ![](./Figures/iwt_diagram.png)